ayubondarenko/Pic-Some/z_chalange.md

 2. To very easily display the total cost in US dollars (or whatever currency you want), use the following:
 `<number>.toLocaleString("en-US", {style: "currency", currency: "USD"})` https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString

+# Challenge 17

+Let our user place their order!

+Clicking the "Place Order" button should:
+1. Change the text to "Ordering..."
+2. Timeout for 3 seconds (to simulate an order being placed)
+3. Log "Order placed!" to the console
+4. Empty out the cart

+# Challenge 18

+1. Only render the "Place Order" button if there are items in the cart
+2. Change the trash icon to a filled-in trash icon when hovering over it Filled trash icon to use when hovering:
+<i className="ri-delete-bin-fill"></i>
+Empty trash icon to use when NOT hovering:
+<i className="ri-delete-bin-line"></i>